-The Offshore Academy is Britain’s only centre of excellence for offshore sailing.
-The academy provides a pathway to the top level of International competition, preparing the country’s aspiring sailors for the mental and physical extremes of solo ocean racing.
+The Offshore Academy is Britain’s only centre of excellence for solo and shorthanded offshore sailing.
+The academy provides a pathway to top-level International competition, preparing the country’s aspiring sailors for the mental and physical extremes of solo ocean racing.

 The Academy’s mission is to grow the pool of elite ocean-racing sailors from the UK, with the ultimate aim of inspiring a British victory in the Vendée Globe – A 24,000 nautical mile non-stop solo race around the world known as the 'Everest of Sailing'.

 Subscribe to hear the latest news!

 2017 Amateur champion Hugh Brayshaw has confirmed his spot on the start line of the 2018 La Solitaire URGO Le Figaro.
 Racing in his third Solitaire event Hugh will compete in the general classification against some of the greatest solo sailors in the world and commented, “Having taken up sailing full time at the end of…Read More

 Following a busy 2017 season of racing around the French and British coastline including La Solitaire URGO Le Figaro and The Rolex Fastnet Race, The Offshore Academy sailors resume training, turning their attention to the 2018 season.
 With an intention to once again field multiple boats for the Class Figaro season and Solitaire race, The Offshore…Read More

 Alumni sailor Nick Cherry comments on being excited to be getting back into his Figaro Redshift after a year away from the class: “For my second trip round the Fastnet rock this year the Douarnenez Fastnet Solo takes us from near Brest, around Wolf Rock to the Fastnet and then back to France.
 The weather looks to…Read More